perfaram/MenuCracker/README.md

 CFRelease(url);
 ```

+## What if I have a problem ?
+Trick question, I don't care about your problems.

 ## Nota Bene
 As of June 2015, all of this repo's source code comes from http://menucracker.cvs.sourceforge.net/
 The only I have done was to copy-paste (and slightly correct) the "Read Me" file to this README.MD file, and the "Artistic License" file to the GitHub-style LICENSE file.